-How Delete an Existing TR Bid
+How to Delete an Existing TR Bid

 You can delete a TR bid at any time before the TR auction round has closed.
-To delete an existing TR bid, open the Place Bid page. ocate the Path with the bid you want to delete.
+To delete an existing TR bid, locate the Path with the existing TR bid you want to delete.